 Measurement of ECLs

-Credit losses are measured as the present value of all
+Credit losses are measured as the present value of all cash

-allowances for financial assets measured at amortised
+financial assets measured at amortized cost are deducted

 Write-off